matthew-robertson/Useful_things/I Learned Something Today/Python.md

 1. Deactivate it using `deactivate`

 ## Code Generators
-1. Code generators, like the name implies, will autogenerate code for you.
+1. Code generators, like the name implies, will auto-generate code for you.
 This is good if the code they generate is the code you want.
 1. These kinds of things are handy, because they'll take a bit of the pressure off of you to remember to write all the little things, and should be pretty well tested.
 1. [dataclasses](https://docs.python.org/3/library/dataclasses.html) are a pretty cool code generator Python 3.8 added to provide a bit more power than `namedTuple`.
-Notably it'll autogenerate an `__init__` and a `__repr__`, plus equality stuff.
+Notably it'll auto-generate an `__init__` and a `__repr__`, plus equality stuff.
 1. Some docs that go into more advanced use cases are [here](https://www.dropbox.com/s/m8pwkkz43qz5pgt/HettingerPycon2018.pdf)

 ## [Hypothesis](hypothesis.works)